Choose a name for the business and do a search of name availability

 Step 3: Register Your Business Entity with the NJ Division of Revenue You’ll need to file your business’s formation documents with the New Jersey Division of Revenue.

-If you’re forming a New Jersey LLC: This can be done online or by mail, but we recommend forming your LLC online.
+If you’re forming a New Jersey LLC: This can be done online or by mail.
 The cost to form a New Jersey LLC is $125 (one-time fee).

 The form is called a Public Records Filing for New Business Entity.
 Once it’s approved, it’s then referred to as your Certificate of Formation.